 However, not all drivers arrested on DWI charges end up being convicted with maximum penalties.
 An experienced DUI defense attorney can often help drivers explore alternative legal options that can result in a much better outcome following a drunk driving arrest.

-Contact Levow DWI Law today to schedule your free consultation with one of our experienced New Jersey DWI defense lawyers to learn about your legal options.
+Contact Levow DWI Law, P.C. today to schedule your free consultation with one of our experienced New Jersey DWI defense lawyers to learn about your legal options.